2022-05-24

 • A merge is fast-forwardable exactly when the destination commit is an ancestor of the source commit.

-Example: The following picture shows a single repo.
+Fast-Forward Merge Example: The following picture shows a single repo.
 On Monday, main branch pointed to commit C, thus having a commit history of ABC (A is parent of B, B is parent of C).
 Also on Monday, feature branch pointed to commit E, thus having a commit history of AB{C,D}E. On Tuesday, a merge was done with source=feature and destination=main, resulting in main branch pointing to commit E, thus having commit history AB{C,D}E. This merge on Tuesday was a fast-forward merge.
-You might be curious about commit E. Commit E is a merge commit created by a 3-way merge that happened before this story, but main branch advancing from commit C to commit E is a fast-forward merge.
+You might be curious about commit E. Commit E is a merge commit created by a non-fast-forward merge that happened before this story, but main branch advancing from commit C to commit E is a fast-forward merge.

 (Overly?) branch-oriented view of the repo over time.